 Wondering how to find a good pediatrician for baby?
-First and foremost: ask around.
+First and foremost: Ask around.
 Good old-fashioned of word of mouth is probably the best way to find a great doctor.
-No matter what medical school a pediatrician graduated from, it really all boils down to patients' reports.
-You can't go wrong by asking your friends and family for advice in this department — you’ll be sure to get an honest answer and a valued recommendation from someone.
+No matter what medical school a pediatrician graduated from, it really all boils down to patients’ reports.
+You can’t go wrong by asking your friends and family for advice in this department—you’ll be sure to get an honest answer and a valued recommendation from someone.

 Also try calling up your insurance company to get a list of doctors in your area that accept your plan.
 Once you’ve got a list of possible candidates, verify that your top choices are members of the American Academy of Pediatrics.
 That means they’ll be up-to-date on the latest developments in child health.

 Before you start making some phone calls and setting up consultations (don’t worry, they’re usually free), check out our Interviewing a Pediatrician Checklist.
 Some things to consider: What are their hours?
 Is the waiting room kid-friendly?
 Do they have any sub-specialties?
 Do their views on bottlefeeing or vaccinations align with yours?
 A round of interviews will weed the bad ones from the good, and you should have yourself a good doctor in no time.

-Here's how Bumpies made the final decision on their own pediatricians:
+Here’s how other Bumpies made the final decision on their own pediatricians:

 “We wanted a clinic that had more than one doctor, that was affiliated with good hospitals in the area, and that had emergency hours and after-hours lines.
 We also went with a man because we hope that he will be our pediatrician for our son’s entire childhood.” — ValerieGP

 “I liked that their office had a ‘sick’ entrance and a ‘well’ entrance so my healthy baby didn’t have to hang out amidst the germs.” — Jazibel